Palsoft Infosystems Ltd.

 (b) In our opinion proper books of accounts as required by Law have been kept by theCompany so far as it appears fromour examination of those books;

 (c) TheBalanceSheet the Statement of Profit and Lossincluding the Statement of othercomprehensive income the Cash Flow Statement and the statement of changes in equity dealtwith by this Report are in agreement with the books of account;

-(d) In our opinion the aforesaid financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014;
+(d) In our opinion the aforesaid IND AS financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Companies (IndianAccounting Standards) Rules 2015 as amended;

 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-a) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.
-However no details are made available to usregarding reasons fornon-payment of sales tax/ VAT demand of Rs.
-25.62 lacs (Refer note no. 2.3 to the financial statement) and sales tax demand paid under dispute for Rs.
+a) The Company has disclosed the impact of pending litigations on its financialposition in its IND AS financial statements.
+However no details are made available to usregarding reasons for non-paymentof sales tax/ VAT demand of Rs.
+25.62 lacs (Refer Noteno.
+2.13 to Balance Sheet) and sales tax demand paid under dispute for Rs.
 5 lacs (ReferNote no. 2.7 to Balance Sheet).The company has not determined the liability towardsinterest and penalty which may occur in future.

 b) The Company did not have any long- term contracts including derivative contracts forwhich there were any material foreseeable losses.

 c) There are no amounts which are required to be transferred to the InvestorEducation and Protection Fund by the Company.

-ANNEXURE A' TO THE INDEPENDENT AUDITORS REPORT
+ANNEXURE A TO THE INDEPENDENT AUDITORS' REPORT

 (i) (a) The Company has generally maintained proper records showing full particularsincluding quantitative details and situation of fixed assets.